On this page you can find lots of items relating to William besides the books.

-Pepys, the card game manufacturers, produced a card game with illustrations by Thomas Henry, There was also a 3D board game, a Whirlo game, A William Wigwam, 4 jigsaws (based on the TV series), a Box of Tricks, William Toffee's, four different William figurines, of which I have three.
-Two are unsigned and pretty rough.
+Pepys, the card game manufacturers, produced a card game with illustrations by Thomas Henry, There was also a 3D board game, a Whirlo game, A William Wigwam, 4 jigsaws (based on the TV series), a British Box of Tricks, and a Spanish Box of Tricks, William Toffee's, four different William figurines, two are unsigned and pretty rough.
 The other two were manufactured by Coleport.
 The first was called Just William and the other was called William the Gangster.
 There were also three magic painting books, Two by Thomas Henry and one by Lunt Roberts ( illustrator of the 'Jimmy' Books).
-There were also two 'dress up' books, - one called Dress William & Ginger and the other Dress William and Violet Elizabeth.( not particularly popular - far too sissy' ish for William!!)
-I have also seen a small bucket - as in bucket and spade for the sea-side!!
+There were also two 'dress up' books, - one called Dress William & Ginger and the other Dress William and Violet Elizabeth.( perhaps they were a bit too sissy' ish for William!! because these days they are very rare items) I have also seen a small bucket - as in bucket and spade for the sea-side!!

 Do you think William would make a good educationalist??
 I think not, but obviously someone did!
-In 1963 a French company called Hatier published a book with three William stories to be used as a teaching aid.
+In 1959 a German company and then in 1963 a French company published books with three William stories to be used as a teaching aid.
 The stories were in one half, with comprehension exercises on the other.
 Comprehension ----- William ???? -- the mind boggles!
 Whilst were talking about education, in 1977 the BBC published a booklet starring William in their Listening and Reading series - BBC Radio for Schools.

 William has also put in appearance on 'cigarette cards'.